irsyadadam/gwas-api/README.md

 The following are the parameters for the API Wrapper:

 ```
-usage: main.py [-h] [--query QUERY]
+usage: main.py [-h] [--folder FOLDER]

 download all the gwas files given a gwas query from gwas catalog

 optional arguments:
   -h, --help     show this help message and exit
-  --query QUERY  query to extract relevant gwas ids
+  --folder FOLDER  folder to go through and see query file, should only have a csv in it
 ```

 Example Usage:

-The following command will create a directory names query_heart and download all GWAS summary statistics of GWAS studies correlating to the query "heart".
+The following command will search for the <code>heart/</code> folder for a query file, and download all of the gwas files associated with the term "heart".
+This will only happen if the query file is searched with the term "heart".

 ```
-python3 main.py --query heart
+python3 DOWNLOAD_GWAS.py --folder heart
 ```

 ------------